rgarofalo/apds9960/docs/docs_APDS9960.rst

     |    3    |     12.5 mA   |
     +---------+---------------+

-     drive the value (0-3) for the LED drive strength

 .. method:: getProximityGain()

-    Returns receiver gain for proximity detection
+    Get the gain for proximity detection

+    return:
+        the value of the proximity gain.

     +--------+---------+
     |  Value |  Gain   |